Close up of Mexican pastries on a shelf with text "Be an Ally"

 Close up photo of a box of food with the word "Donation" written on the box

-food assistance redistribution partners
+food Distribution partners

-steady supply
+supply

 fresh food